Explanation of terms

 roles Vs Community roles Vs Identity.

-Ownership is used in the sense of being
+Ownership is used in the

 a part of something.
 A family or community has ownership of its members